cloudfoundry-community/stembuild-concourse/README.md

 # Concourse pipeline for stembuild
-A collection to tasks that implement stembuild cli.
+A collection of tasks that implement stembuild cli.

 ## About
 This is a [Concourse](https://concourse-ci.org) pipeline with tasks to create a Windows stemcell for Cloud Foundry, using the [stembuild cli](https://github.com/cloudfoundry-incubator/stembuild/).
 The stemcell can be used with Pivotal Application Service for Windows (PASW) and the windows cluster feature of Pivotal Container Service (PKS) as well.